 In the following video we can see how to make cold pressed olive oil, in a traditional way with an oil press, just as it was done in the old days…

-Making of cold-pressed extra virgin olive oil in an oil mill
+Making of cold-pressed extra virgin olive oil in an oil mill (industrial techniques)

 According to current European regulations, in order to label an extra virgin olive oil with the surname ‘cold extraction’, special thermometers must be installed in the oil mill to record the temperatures of the paste and juice at all times during the extraction process.